 That’s why rather than a risk-return conversation, I always prefer to start by understanding your blue-sky vision of life.
 From there we can talk about how to achieve that vision with the least amount of risk possible.

-Raamy Shahien is a Director and Executive Advisor at Viridian Advisory
+Raamy Shahien is Group Managing Director at Viridian Advisory